kutfejbela/kbcom.net-cm-mbr/README.md

 ## Clone and restore
 You can make a clone (to test a full restore) or you can make a restore at any level (folder, files, databases, tables, records, etc.).

+## System management
+You can set a replication, archive and backup of configuration and backup/maintanace/restore results.